 After the cracks are repaired, the piano goes on it's side to check the ribs and repair if necessary.
 Ribs have two purposes.
 Since the soundboard is only 1/4" to 3/8" thick, they give structural support to the soundboard.
 Additionally, they transmit the string vibrations across the entire width of the soundboard.
 If the glue that holds the ribs to the soundboard fails, the ribs can vibrate against the soundboard, causing a "buzzing" sound.
 This piano had 2 loose ribs that were reglued to restore their integrity.

-Although the soundboard is a "working part" of the piano and most technicians don't do cosmetic touchup to the soundboard, it's not that much work to touch up the repairs to make the soundboard look fresh and new again.
+Although the soundboard is a "working part" of the piano and many technicians don't do cosmetic touchup to the soundboard, it's not that much work to touch up the repairs to make the soundboard look fresh and new again.
 The final finish is shown above to the right and looks new again.

 The plate